-San Mateo County’s Community Alert System SMC Alert, expands and enhances the County’s ability to provide rapid notice to responders and the public regarding emergencies via SMS/Text messaging and email.
+San Mateo County's Community Alert System, SMC Alert, expands and enhances the County's ability to provide rapid notice to responders and the public regarding emergencies via SMS/Text messaging and email.
 Sign up with SMC Alert.
-Additionally, San Mateo County Public Works, Roads Services has an emergency line (24 hours) a day 650/363-4100.
+San Mateo County Public Works, Roads Services has an emergency line (24 hours) a day (650) 363-4100.

-During times of flooding, homes that have not been retrofitted can be protected during emergencies by the installation of sandbags.
-For further information about sandbags and the locations of sites where sandbags are available during flooding, contact the County’s Department of Public Works at 650/363-4100.
+During flooding, installing sandbags can protect homes that have not been retrofitted during emergencies.
+For further information about sandbags and the locations of sites where sandbags are available during flooding, contact the County's Department of Public Works at (650) 363-4100.
 Pick-up stations are listed below.

 County residents in unincorporated areas may pick up sandbags free of charge at the following locations.
-There is a limit of 15 bags; requests for additional bags will be considered on a case-by-case basis.
-When you are done with them, feel free to bring them back to the yard for disposal or simply empty the sand on your lawn and throw the bags away.
+There is a limit of 15 bags.
+Requests for additional bags will be considered on a case-by-case basis.
+When you are done with them, feel free to bring them back to the yard for disposal or empty the sand on your lawn and throw the bags away.

 - Pescadero High School, 350 Butano Cutoff Road